hiby-modding/hiby-r3proii-custom-firmware/README.md

 - Font system
 - Hardware details

+See [docs/SCREENSHOTS.md](docs/SCREENSHOTS.md) for a guide on capturing screenshots from the device via ADB, including framebuffer details, known limitations with IPU-rendered content, and a quick reference script.

 This documentation was produced entirely through reverse engineering and may be useful for anyone wanting to build further modifications.

 ## Changelog